 14. You might also ask, “What did you notice about the movements in our dance?”

 Note: Students might comment that the movements were all different, but similar.
 You might then relate this to life, “We are all unique, with special things to contribute, yet we have some things in common.”

 The non-verbal cues require children to increase their focus and really observe one another.
 As they try on one another’s movement they are practicing kinesthetic empathy.
 This supports the development of empathy and provides opportunity for them to experience it for others and to have others experience it for them.
 This translates to life.

 Belonging and Community

 Children have the chance to matter.
 Without each child’s contribution, the dance would not be the same.
 In fact, it is their very contribution that even brought the dance into being.
-This experience provides opportunity for children to “do” what we often find ourselves telling them, “You are special.
+This experience provides opportunity for children to embody what we often find ourselves telling them, “You are special.
 You matter.
 You have something unique to give.”
 This is one way, through dance, that you can facilitate an experience that they will feel it.
-They will know it to be true because they are “doing” it.
+They will know it to be true because they will feel it.

 I have led this experience in a wide range of settings.
 In other countries, in a hospital, in after-school settings, in college classrooms, with the tiniest of children, with older adults, and every age in between.

 And every time, and I mean every time, something profound and awe-inspiring occurs.
 It is always similar, yet different and always meaningful.